 All of the foregoing events are free and open to the public.

-Other musical events will include a dinner and performance by international jazz vocalist Simona De Rosa and her quartet at the Little Italy Madonnari Arts Festival Kickoff Cabaret the evening of September 7, sponsored by the Associated Italian American Charities and Columbus Celebrations, Inc. at the Cabaret at Germano’s in Little Italy.
-Ticket proceeds will benefit the funding of the Columbus Day Parade and Madonnari Arts Festival.
-Singer-songwriter and participating visual artist, Andrea Carlson, accompanied by her band, the Love Police will charm us with her take on the Great American Songbook and original songs on September 8 in the Cabaret and the Kings of Crownsville will rock the Cabaret on September 9 with original songs and New Orleans jazz and rhythm and blues standards.
-Festival attendees will be treated to a live rooftop concert above Germano’s PIATTINI in a tribute to The Beatles 1969 concert on the roof of Apple Records provided by Baltimore’s “Fab Five”, The Apple Scruffs.
+Other musical events will include a dinner and performance by internationally acclaimed master mandolinist, Carlo Aonzo and his Trio at the Little Italy Madonnari Arts Festival Kickoff Cabaret the evening of September 7, sponsored by the Associated Italian American Charities and Columbus Celebrations, Inc. at the Cabaret at Germano’s in Little Italy.
+Ticket proceeds will benefit the funding of the Columbus Wine Festival and Madonnari Arts Festival.
+Carlo will also graciously appear on Saturday with the Mando Kids along the art footprint.
+Festival attendees will also be treated to a live rooftop concert above Germano’s PIATTINI by bluegrass sensation, Fireside Collective on Sunday after the announcement of the winners of the art competition.
 A comprehensive schedule of events will be published on this website and posted in the Little Italy restaurants.

 OUR MISSION.
 The mission of the festival is to showcase the exceptional talent, camaraderie and creative spirit of Baltimore.
 The heritage of the neighborhood of Little Italy is celebrated and artists with new ideas are welcomed in this forward thinking creative community with its enduring traditions.

 EVENT DATES & HOURS